-In Austria, Epiphany is also when several local churches remember the time when Jesus was baptised.
+Epiphany is also the time when many commemorate the baptism of Jesus.
 This baptism occurred when Jesus was approximately 30 years old, and this is also the time when he began to teach others about God.
 The term “Epiphany” actually translates to “revelation,” and a word that is used for both the visit from the Three Kings and Jesus’s Baptism.
 These are considered critical times when Jesus was revealed as an important person.

-Another tradition for those in Austria who celebrate Epiphany is to create a special sign to place on their front door.
+A common tradition for those in Austria who celebrate Epiphany is to create a special sign to place on their front door.
 The sign is written in chalk, and the message is a reminder of when the Wise Men visited baby Jesus.
 The sign typically includes the initials of the names given to the Wise Men – Balthazar, Melchior, and Caspar.
-These initials are placed between the current year (for example, 20 C M B 16).
+These initials are placed between the current year (for example, 20 C M B 20).